licexicel/MapleStory-Equips-And-Calculation/README.md

 1.EquipType

-  Correspond to Equip shown in MapleStory,
+  Correspond to equip shown in MapleStory,

   From left to right, From up to down.